ashraful2430/chat-canvas/README.md

 ## Overview

 Welcome to the Forum Website – a platform for engaging discussions and interactions.
-This web application is built with React, Tailwind CSS, Daisy UI, MongoDB, Node.js, and Express.js.
+This web application is built with React, Tailwind CSS, Daisy UI, MongoDB, Node.js, Express.js and user firebase for authentication.
 It provides users with a seamless experience for creating and participating in discussions on various topics.

 ## Live Link